chaos-mesh/website/docs/the-guide-to-chaos-mesh-v21.md

 In this section, you are going to deploy Kubernetes and Chaos Mesh using the installation script `install.sh`, which performs the following operations:

-- Deploy a Kubernetes cluster using an installation script from the Chaos Mesh project.
+- Deploy a Kubernetes cluster.
 - Install Chaos Mesh in that Kubernetes cluster.

 :::note